* Production seen to reach ceiling around one million BPD

 Shutdowns have been caused mainly by armed groups making demands for their members, sometimes claiming to act on behalf of local communities seeking jobs and public services, but also by peaceful civic groups protesting economic hardships since the 2011 overthrow of Muammar Gaddafi.

-Sanalla has said repeatedly he will not negotiate with or make concessions to blockaders and has threatened to prosecute them, although the NOC also tries to support communities near oil facilities and develop relationships with them.
+Sanalla has said repeatedly he will not negotiate with blockaders and has threatened to prosecute them, although the NOC also tries to support communities near oil facilities and develop relationships with them.

 Limited resources and persistent lawlessness in a country split between rival political factions mean the NOC struggles to meet expectations, however.